 Or maybe you’ve rented a property with a garden, are tasked with looking after one, or are completely new to the world of gardening?

 If anything above sounds familiar, the low maintenance garden is just what you need!
 Here, a big emphasis is placed on hardscaping features, perennial plants, and other laid-back elements that don’t require your constant attention to create a garden that practically takes care of itself.

 Since you’re probably already itching to create your own version of this maintenance-free paradise, let’s examine what goes into making it a reality, starting from the very beginning.

 Keep plant variety down to a minimum

 It’s simple math – the less plants you have in your garden, the more free time you will have to enjoy it.
-You can even go one step further and remove all plants altogether!
+You can even go one step further, remove all plants and lay a gravel garden.
+There’s hardly anything more low maintenance than that!
 Of course, if you’re not fond of such extremes, there are still some options.

 For example, you can plant evergreen shrubs like lavender and euonymus, or you could add some colour by introducing a few (emphasis on a few) plant containers.
 Just make sure to stick to a maximum of two types of plant to cut all work down to a minimum.

 Lawns demand lots of attention, so it’s no wonder they’re branded as public enemy number one by low maintenance gardeners worldwide.
 But how can one replace such a crucial feature?

 - Plant native or regional plant varieties around the trees in your lawn.
 Pick species that won’t interfere with the trees’ roots, for example spring bulbs like scilla or crocus.